Bengal1/The-Effect-of-Dataset-Type-on-Artwork-Classification/README.md

 these three dataset are compared with the performance of another experiment, "Artist Identification with Convolutional Neural Networks", on two model.
 Baseline CNN, a relatively shallow network, and ResNet-18.

 ## Dataset
-these project files contain a file of "csv file creator" which help prepering the data for training.
+This project contains the file "CSV_Creator.py" which help prepering the data for training.

 ### WikiArt Notes: